Policies & Procedures

 TUITION

 The year’s tuition is divided into 9 payments for convenience and is due until the director is given written notice of withdrawal.
 September’s tuition payment must be paid by July 1st and is non-refundable.
+(Families that move out of the tri-county area before September 1st may request a refund with documentation of the move.)
 Subsequent tuition payments are due 30 days in advance, by the 1st of each preceding month.
 Invoices will be emailed by the 1st of each month for the next month’s tuition payment.
-Payments received after the 10th will incur a $30.00 late fee.
+Payments received after the 5th will incur a $30.00 late fee.
 Absences and holidays are not deductible from the monthly tuition charges.

-• Pay with check, cash, or online using the “payment button” on your emailed invoice.
+• Paying online using the “payment button” on your emailed invoice is preferred.

-• Checks should be made payable to The Weekday School at St. Andrews Presbyterian.
+• Checks (made payable to The Weekday School at St. Andrews Presbyterian) will be accepted by the director.

-• Please include your child’s name on all checks and correspondence.
+• Please include your child’s name in all checks and correspondence.

 VISITORS

 Visits to the school during school hours must be scheduled with teachers and/or the director.
-Parents may sign up to help with classroom parties or activities as offered on Band.
+Parents may sign up to help with classroom parties or activities on Band or with the teacher.
 Students may not bring visitors to school with them for the day.

 VOLUNTEERS

-Parents are wonderful resources, and their participation means a great deal to their children.
+Parents are wonderful resources, and their participation means a great deal to their child.
 In addition to helping with parties and special class activities, we encourage you to get involved in school-wide projects and events.
-Parents who have a business or hobby that complements an area of study are asked to inform the school staff if they are willing to make an educational presentation to students.
+Parents who have a business or hobby that compliments an area of study are asked to inform the school staff if they are willing to make an educational presentation to students.
 (E.g. beekeeping, farming, healthcare, animal husbandry, community helper) Parents In Partnership (PIP) is a good way to meet other parents and get involved with school programs.
-Those who wish to volunteer regularly, in classrooms, must attend volunteer training and have a background check completed.
+Those who wish to volunteer on a regular basis, in classrooms, must attend volunteer training and have a background check completed.

 WEATHER CLOSURES